justinhyou/daVinci-TemporalSegmentation/README.md

 Each .mat file contains three or four types of data: 'Y' refers to the ground truth action labels for each sequence, 'X' is the per-frame probability as output from a Spatial CNN applied to each frame of video, 'A' is the 128-dim intermediate fully connected layer from the Spatial CNN applied at each frame, and if available 'S' is the sensor data (accelerometer signals in 50 Salads, robot kinematics in JIGSAWS).

 There are a set of corresponding splits for each dataset in `[TCN_directory]/splits/[dataset].` These should be easy to use with the dataset loader included here.

+### Results

+For the JIGSAW data, the results and the parameters to achieve them can be found [here](https://www.dropbox.com/).

+Currently collecting metrics for real data.

+### Contact

+For questions regarding the architectures used for optimization of real surgical data, contact hy002014@mymail.pomona.edu.